Home Garden Okra (C 941)Download PDF

 Okra is harvested over a long period of time and full-season weed control is important.
 Where mechanical cultivation is necessary, it should be shallow and done only as often as required to control weeds.
 Organic mulches help control weeds and conserve moisture.

-Harvest and Storage: Okra should be ready to harvest about 60 to 70 days after planting, when pods are two to three inches long.
+Okra should be ready to harvest about 60 to 70 days after planting, when pods are 2- to 3-inches long.
 At this stage the pods are still tender.
 Larger okra pods will become too tough and fibrous.
-Round-podded okra varieties remain tender at larger pod sizes and are good to use for slicing and freezing.
+Roundpodded okra varieties remain tender at larger pod sizes and are good to use for slicing and freezing.

 Okra grows very fast; therefore, it must be harvested every few days.
 Do not allow pods to mature on the plant because this will slow production and cause tough, fibrous pods.
 Handle okra carefully because the pods bruise easily.